vvscode/docs/docs/voice/voice-for-android/voice-android-calling.md

 ---
-title: "Calling Voice API Android"
+title: Calling Voice API Android
-excerpt: ""
+excerpt: ''
 ---
 The Sinch SDK supports four types of calls: *app-to-app (audio or video)*, *app-to-phone*, *app-to-sip* and *conference* calls.
 The CallClient is the entry point for the calling functionality of the Sinch SDK.